mui/material-ui/docs/pages/blog/tenerife-retreat.md

 ---

 One of the toughest challenges to overcome as a fully remote team is fostering a supportive and inclusive company culture.
-How do you build trust, comradery, and—dare I say it?—friendships when there are so few opportunities for spontaneous social interactions in our daily work routines?
+How do you build trust, comradery, and—dare I say it?—_friendships_, when there are so few opportunities for spontaneous social interactions in our daily work routines?

 At MUI, we've chosen to prioritize in-person company retreats as a way to grow together and cultivate the culture that informs how we operate.